Variational thermal quantum simulation of the lattice Schwinger model: Variational quantum algorithm for evaluating the string tension

 where $E(\beta)=\text{Tr}[\rho(\beta)H]$ is the average energy and $S(\beta)=-\text{Tr}[\rho(\beta)\log\rho(\beta)]$ is the von Neumann entropy.
 Moreover, the Gibbs state $\rho(\beta)$ minimizes the free energy.
 In this regard, the expression of free energy in Eq.~\eqref{eq:F_E_S} sets a variational principle for preparing the Gibbs state by minimizing the free energy.

 The quantum statistical physics involving preparing the Gibbs state as well as investigating the thermodynamical properties in general is hard for classical computers due to the exponential increasing of Hilbert space~\cite{kempe2006complexity}.
-For the phase diagram of QCD, for instance, it is known that the quantum Monte Carlo method can apply well for the regime of near-zero chemical potential at different temperatures, but its accuracy for exploration of a regime of non-zero chemical potential cannot be guaranteed~\cite{mclerran1981quark}.
-This is because there is intrinsic difficulty, known as the sign problem, for simulating quantum many-body systems on a classical computer.
+For the phase diagram of QCD, for instance, it is known that the quantum Monte Carlo method can apply well for the regime of near-zero chemical potential at different temperatures~\cite{de2002qcd}, but its accuracy for exploration of a regime of non-zero chemical potential cannot be guaranteed.
+By including a nonzero chemical potential term as in Eq.~\eqref{eq:G_chemical}, a nonzero baryon density will appear and there is an imbalance between quark and antiquark.
+Consequently, non-positive-definiteness of the weight function will arise in transforming a quantum problem into a form resembling a classical statistical mechanics problem, which leads to the sign problem in quantum Monte Carlo method~\cite{splittorff2007qcd}.
+It is a NP hard problem to solve the sign problem for simulating quantum many-body systems on a classical computer~\cite{troyer2005computational}.
 This intrinsic difficulty, however, can be avoided if we use a quantum computer to simulate quantum many-body systems.

 Nevertheless, even with a quantum computer, there is a subtlety for simulating finite-temperature quantum systems involving the entropy~\cite{lindblad1991quantum}.
 As expressed in Eq.~\eqref{eq:F_E_S}, evaluating the free energy requires first to prepare a Gibbs state and then measure the average energy and the entropy.
-Once the Gibbs state is available on a quantum computer, the average energy can be obtained efficiently by writing the Hamiltonian as a sum of local Hamiltonians of Pauli operators of which the expectation can be measured each one alone.
+Once the Gibbs state is available on a quantum computer, the average energy can be obtained efficiently by decomposing the Hamiltonian as a sum of Pauli operators and performing each Pauli measurement alone.
+As shown in Eq.~\eqref{H_pauli}, the number of Pauli operators for the Schwinger model is proportional to $O(N^3)$~(see Appendix A for details), which indicates that the average energy can be measured efficiently.